Introduction

 All Section 32 waiver agreements submitted to the Board for approval must be accompanied by a Carrier's/Self-Insured Employer's Affirmation (Form C-32AF).
 The C-32AF contains an affirmation or affidavit executed by the person who signs the agreement on behalf of the insurer, or its designated third-party administrator, affirming under penalty of perjury that the agreement submitted to the Board for approval contains all the terms and conditions agreed to by and between the injured worker and the insurer, and that no separate agreements or contracts have been entered into by the parties that are not reflected in the agreement submitted to the Board for approval.

-Waiver of Claims in Other Jurisdictions
+Waiver of claims in other jurisdictions

-A provision in a Section 32 waiver agreement whereby the claimant agrees to waive claim(s) or right(s) that are outside the jurisdiction of the Workers’ Compensation is not per se invalid.
+A provision in a Section 32 waiver agreement whereby the claimant agrees to waive claim(s) or right(s) that are outside the jurisdiction of the Workers’ Compensation Board is not per se invalid.

-In instances where the claim in the other jurisdiction or forum arises from the same facts and circumstances as the workers’ compensation claim(s) that is being settled by the Section 32 Agreement, the waiver may be approved given consideration of all facts attendant to the case and deference to the opinion of the claimant’s counsel.
+In instances where the claim in the other jurisdiction or forum arises from the same facts and circumstances as the workers’ compensation claim(s) that is being settled by the Section 32 agreement, the waiver may be approved given consideration of all facts attendant to the case and deference to the opinion of the claimant’s counsel.

-Job Discrimination
+Job discrimination

 WCL § 120 makes it “unlawful for any employer or their duly authorized agent to discharge or in any other manner discriminate against an employee as to their employment because such employee has claimed or attempted to claim compensation from such employer…”